fbpx

 Q: Who is an undocumented immigrant?

-While the term undocumented is often associated with those who had entered the country without inspection, many Visa holder categories—like F-1 Visa (Academic Student) and B-1/B-2 Visas (Visitors/Tourists) for example—can be considered undocumented once their document expires and they have continued to reside (overstay) in the U.S.
+While the term undocumented is often associated with those who had entered the country without inspection, many visa holder categories—like F-1 Visa (Academic Student) and B-1/B-2 Visas (Visitors/Tourists) for example—can be considered undocumented once their document expires and they have continued to reside (overstay) in the U.S.

 One can apply through marriage to a citizen or Lawful Permanent Resident (LPR), by petition of a U.S. citizen or LPR relative, and even through employment under certain requirements.
 There are also categories for Victims of Domestic Violence (VAWA), victims of other criminal activities (U Visa), and victims of trafficking (T Status).
 There are also special categories for nationals from certain countries.